themejuice/tj/README.md

 ![Theme Juice CLI](demo.gif)

 ## What is it?
 The [Theme Juice CLI](http://themejuice.it), also known as `tj`, helps you create new local WordPress development sites, manage existing sites, and deploy them, all from the command line.
-It utilizes an [Apache fork](https://github.com/ezekg/theme-juice-vvv) of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) for the virtual machine to spin up new development sites in seconds.
+It utilizes our [Graft VM](https://github.com/ezekg/theme-juice-vm) for the virtual machine to spin up new development sites in seconds.

 Check out [our getting started guide over at SitePoint](http://www.sitepoint.com/introducing-theme-juice-for-local-wordpress-development/), or [view the documentation site](http://themejuice.it).